mckadedaines/HelloWorld/README.md

 Python automation to branch out into Cyber Security.

 {Description}
-This is just a simple "Hello World!" program to give me a base structure that build off of.
+- This is just a simple "Hello World!" program to give me a base structure that build off of.

 {Purpose}
-The purpose of this software is to refine my Python basics.
+- The purpose of this software is to refine my Python basics.

-{Provide a link to your YouTube demonstration.
-It should be a one minute demo of the software running and a walkthrough of the code.}

 [Software Demo Video](http://youtube.link.goes.here)